Yellow Ribbon Program

 To qualify as an off-campus work-study employing agency, an organization must be either a federal, state or local government agency, or a private, non-profit organization within the US.
 The only permissible employment outside of the US is in a US government facility such as an embassy or military base.
 Privately-owned, for-profit companies are eligible for participation in the program provided the work is directly related to the student’s career goals.
 The company must also document an inability to hire the student without the FWSP subsidy.

-The allowable wage range for graduate students for the academic year 2018-19 is $13.50 - $20.00 per hour.
+The allowable wage range for graduate students for the academic year 2020-21 is $12.75 - $20.00 per hour.
 Wage range updates can be found in the Wage Range section of the Student Employment Office website.
 Employers are generally permitted to set the wage rate for their jobs in accordance with fair labor practices.
 Work-Study participants are paid through the Harvard payroll systems; employers are then billed for their share of the student’s total earnings, which generally ranges from 30% to 50% of wages paid.
-Students are eligible to work up to 20 hours per week while classes are in session and up to 40 hours per week during vacation periods.
+Students are eligible to work up to 40 hours per week while classes are in session.

 Students apply separately to participate during the term-time and summer Federal Work-Study employment periods.
 Application forms are available from the HMS Financial Aid Office.
 Eligibility is based on financial need as determined by an analysis of the student’s FAFSA data.

 A summer FWS award recipient must plan to be enrolled at HMS for the following fall semester.
 A portion of the gross summer work-study earnings (after adjusting for taxes and living expenses) is required to be used to fund a portion of the calculated student contribution for the following academic year.
 The exact amount is determined at the end of the summer after actual earnings are known.
 Federal regulations prohibit students from borrowing additional student loans to fund the Summer Work-Study component of the calculated student contribution.